ChristianVerghis/ChristianVerghis/README.md

 - 👋 Hi, I’m @ChristianVerghis
-- 👀 I’m interested in Computer Science and Software Developement
+- 👀 I’m interested in Computer Science and Software Development
 - 🌱 I’m currently learning Java, Python, HTML.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: chris.verghis@gmail.com